openspyrit/spyrit/docs/source/index.rst

 8. **Torch utilities** (:mod:`spyrit.core.torch`) contains utility functions for PyTorch that are used throughout the package.

-In addition, the subpackage :class:`spyrit.misc` contains various utility functions for Numpy that can be used independently of the core functionalities.
+In addition, the subpackage :class:`spyrit.misc` contains various utility functions for Numpy / PyTorch that can be used independently of the core functionalities.

 .. autosummary::
    :toctree: _autosummary